-Numerous buildings (17 for a total surfacearea of 15,500 sqm) split among the various farms.
-Icing on the cake is the historical manor villa, constituting the older core of the property dating back to the 11th and 14th century.
+Numerous buildings (17 for a total surface area of 15,500 sqm) split among the various farms.
+The icing on the cake is the historical manor villa, constituting the older core of the property dating back to the 11th and 14th century.
 The hamlet, beyond the villa, includes a late Middle Ages church, an olive mill, several cellar rooms, office for the business, a workshop and one of the farms.

 The other five farms include several buildings intended for agricultural and residential use, partially to be restored partially already restored and almost livable.